USMLE® Step 1 style questions USMLE

 Let’s start with the radioactive iodine therapy, also known as “radioiodine ablation therapy”.

-Over the course of a few weeks, the radioactive isotope collects in the colloid and emits radiation that causes permanent damage of the thyroid.
+Over the course of a few weeks, the radioactive isotope collects in the colloid and emits beta radiation that causes permanent damage to the thyroid.

 Radioactive iodine crosses the placenta and is secreted in breast milk, so it should be avoided in people who are pregnant or breastfeeding.